ibm-cloud-architecture/refarch-kc/README.md

 * **Public cloud (IBM Cloud)**, [see the article](docs/prepare-ibm-cloud.md) for details.
 * **Private cloud** (we are using IBM Cloud Private) and [see this article](docs/prepare-icp.md) for details.
 * Local to your laptop, mostly using docker images and docker compose.
-See next section.
+See next section for explanations.

 ### Run locally